Person

 Main areas of work

-: Intercultural communication & human ressource development, international management, social competence, identity, leadership development, AI, globalisation, evaluation & methodology.
+: Intercultural communication & human ressource development, international management, social competence, identity, leadership development, AI, globalisation, megatrends, evaluation & methodology.

 … UN-LOGICAL